 The boxes in the above image have the following length (L), width (W) and depth (D): Book storage book one 34 cm (L) x 34 cm (W) x 30 cm (D), Second book storage box 64 cm (L) x 34 cm (W) x 30 cm (D) and the 3-units book storage box 94 cm (L) x 34 cm (W) x 30 cm (D).

 Painting the MDF boards before putting them together is, probably, the best thing to do.
-From building the first book box, I realized that it was harder to get a consistent coat of paint along the sides and inside the book box.
+From building the first book box ( my first wood project ideas as a beginner), I realized that it was harder to get a consistent coat of paint along the sides and inside the book box.
 Painting the MDF boards prior to assembling the sides guaranteed a good finish.

 At this stage, there are five sides needed covering.
 With the five pieces of MDF boards cut to dimensions and painted, we then move on to applying the glue and nailing the five MDF boards into place.
 The general list gives further details about the cut-out pieces for the DIY kids’ book storage units.

 Perhaps it is important to start with the base MDF board.
 I started by nailing a small timber (1 cm x 1 cm) to the baseboard, on each end.
-The wooden not only formed the strong base stands but also provided the support for the other sides (widths and length sides) to be nailed to.
+The wooden not only formed the strong base stands but also provided the support for the other sides (widths and length sides).
 Another feature that I found useful were the four ‘brown’ covers sealing each corner and reinforced stability around the corners.

 From this experience, I’d recommend keeping the dimensions (L, W & D) in even numbers.
 This enables equal partitioning of the spaces within a storage unit.
 Keep W and D at 34 cm and 30 cm respectively.
 Only adjust the L according to space where you plan to put the book storage unit.
 Cut the MDF boards to length at the hardware or DIY shops.
 Fine cuts, great finish.